filecoin-project/FIPs/FIPS/fip-draft_transient_storage.md

 2. **Lifecycle Validation:**
    - Verify that transient storage is automatically cleared and becomes inaccessible after the transaction ends.
    - Verify that transient storage is properly cleared at the end of each transaction and any out-of-lifecycle data does not interfere with subsequent transaction operations.
+   - Verify that memory remains accessible and stable after contract reentry.

 ---